CDLUC3/dmsp_backend_prototype/README.md

 `docker container ls -a`
 To run bash commands within the container (e.g. to run DB migrations):
 `docker-compose exec apollo bash path/to/script`

+### Data Model

+This system uses several data sources: A MySQL database, a DynamoDB table and a Redis cache to store information.
+The basic breakdown of

 ### Adding or updating GraphQL functionality